 The end of the year is a great time to take a step back and reflect on what’s worked, what hasn’t and what to plan for the coming year.

-2020 has been an unusual year for the sales industry, and with so much uncertainty it’s more important than ever to consider how you want to close out the year and what changes to bring for 2021.
+2023 has been another interesting year for the sales industry, so it’s more important than ever to consider how you want to close out the year and what changes to bring for 2024.

 As the below “getting ready for the new year” sales quotes show, it is vital that you spend some time reflecting on the year you have had.

 “As we’re wrapping up the year, it’s a great time to reflect on three things: what worked this year, what didn't work, and how you can adapt to changing conditions.
 The way your buyers make decisions never changes, but the environment they operate in is constantly changing.
 And don’t forget, it’s budget season!
 For all those prospects in your pipeline who want to work with you but haven’t had the budget, reach out and start planning with them so you can work together in the coming year.”

 “Before the holidays, reflect on the wins (and losses) from the year with your team.
 By celebrating milestones and learning from mistakes, as a leader, you can start the new year in a positive and productive way towards company goals and targets.”